niembro64/transformer_visual/attention_mechanism.md

 - When changing dimensions, all weights and matrices are regenerated appropriately

 ### Training Mode
-- Toggle "Training Mode" to enable/disable weight updates and dropout
+- Toggle "Training Mode" to enable/disable weight updates
 - When enabled, weights evolve over time using random walks
-- Dropout is applied to embeddings, attention outputs, and FFN activations
 - The training cycle updates every second in training mode

 ### Visualization Interaction